alpenflow/alpenflow/README.md

 - 👋 Hi, I’m @alpenflow
-- 👀 I’m interested in rewriting the fitness, health and wellness industy from web2 to web3 to rstore value to students, teachers and studios
+- 👀 I’m interested in rewriting the fitness, health and wellness industy from web2 to web3 to restore value to users, brick and mortars, and the digitaal divide.
-- 🌱 I’m currently learning everything from github, solidity, next.js, node.js, react, ai sdks, and on and on and on, vibe coding gets you to the door, knowledge opens it
+- 🌱 I’m currently learning everything from github, solidity, next.js, node.js, react, ai sdks, and on and on and on, vibe coding gets you to the door, knowledge opens it.
 - 💞️ I’m looking to collaborate on everything.
 I'm humble and motivated.
 - 📫 How to reach me hello@mikerichardson.io
 - ⚡ Fun facts: I split my time between Truckee, CA, San Francisco, CA and Baja, BCS, Mexico.
 I'm restoring my '87 VW syncro tin-top, that I plan to live out of and see the world.